What is an insurance excess?

 “No excess” means that no excess is charged in this case.

-It just goes to show that you shouldn’t just buy the first insurance policy that comes to mind when you buy your bike.
-Doing a quick bit of research on the CANSTAR website before signing up your bike for insurance only takes a few minutes, but it could save you nearly a thousand dollars each year in some cases.
+Generally you don’t buy the first car insurance policy that comes to mind, so why would you when you buy your bike.
+Doing a quick bit of research on the Canstar website before signing up your bike for insurance only takes a few minutes, but it could save you nearly a thousand dollars each year in some cases.